argun559/argyn/README.md

 Method overriding allowed each vehicle type to have its own engine behavior.

 The main challenge was using protected fields correctly and passing objects through constructors.
+## UML Diagram
+The UML diagram illustrates the abstract Vehicle superclass, its subclasses, and the multi-level inheritance with ElectricCar.
+It also shows the composition relationship between Vehicle and Driver.